Central canal stenosis prevention

 - Avoid smoking and other tobacco products

 - Maintain a healthy body weight

 - Exercise regularly

-- Limit caffeine and alcohol intake
+- Limit alcohol intake

-Each of these recommendations can help keep your spinal anatomy as strong and healthy as possible; potentially combating the natural degeneration that takes place with aging including the development of central canal stenosis.
+Each of these recommendations can help keep your spinal anatomy as strong and healthy as possible, potentially combating the natural degeneration that takes place with aging, including the development of central canal stenosis.